-Samuel Adams, the troublemaking firebrand who stirred the common rabble into supporting the American Revolution, became known as the last Puritan late in his life as he shook his head in dismay at how the country made use of its new freedom following the American Revolution.
+Samuel Adams, the troublemaking firebrand who stirred the common rabble into supporting the American Revolution, became known as the last Puritan late in his life.
+He shook his head in dismay at how the country made use of its new freedom following the American Revolution.

-Adams is widely credited by his contemporaries for bringing a passionate zeal to his support for the American Revolution.
-His critics on the English side accused him of being underhanded and a master of smear tactics to incite the public to support his position.
+Adam’s contemporaries credited him with bringing a passionate zeal to his support for the American Revolution.
+His critics on the English side accused him of underhandedness.
+They said he used smear tactics to incite the public to support his position.

-But Adams zeal for a virtuous America was real, founded in a deeply religious upbringing in the Congregational Church.
-He was sadly disappointed by what he saw as moral decay following the Revolution, including the push to bring theatre to Boston, attacks on the city’s cherished public town meeting and the start of a libertine society that elevated flash over substance.
+But Adams’ zeal for a virtuous America was real, founded in a deeply religious upbringing in the Congregational Church.
+He was sadly disappointed by what he saw as moral decay following the Revolution.
+In particular, the last Puritan opposed the push to bring theatre to Boston, attacks on the city’s cherished public town meeting and the start of a libertine society that elevated flash over substance.

 An early irritant to Adams emerged in 1784 when a group of young people decided Boston needed more entertainment.
 It needed to be more like New York and Philadelphia.
 They created the Sans Souci (Without Care) Club to bring merriment and mirth to the city.

 The organization irked the more conservative members of society.
 Sam Adams hated the club and some of its more radical ideas, such as allowing women into gambling parlors.
-It was an invitation to bring European court society, with its lack of virtue and questionable values, into America – just at the moment when the country was successfully expelling them on the battlefield.
+He viewed it as an invitation to bring European court society, with its lack of virtue and questionable values, into America.
+And that happened just at the moment when the country expelled them on the battlefield.

 For all the anger the club caused, it had few outward impacts on the city.
 It was merely a private forum for club members to indulge themselves.